TMUniversal/Emoji-Stealer/README.md

       "id": "",
       "secret": ""
     },
-    "botstatToken": "<Token>",  // Closed API.
+    "weebToken": "<Token>",  // Closed API.
 Request key (more info on website) or leave empty "prefix": ">",
     "owners": "<Your Discord ID>",
     // OR